bohlinger/wavy/docs/workshop_latest.rst

    # ---
    Validation stats
    # ---
-   Correlation Coefficient: 0.72
+   Correlation Coefficient: 0.89
-   Mean Absolute Difference: 0.34
+   Mean Absolute Difference: 0.35
-   Root Mean Squared Difference: 0.43
+   Root Mean Squared Difference: 0.41
-   Normalized Root Mean Squared Difference: 0.16 Debiased Root Mean Squared Difference: 0.42
+   Normalized Root Mean Squared Difference: 0.10 Debiased Root Mean Squared Difference: 0.41
-   Bias: -0.08
+   Bias: -0.05
-   Normalized Bias: -0.03
+   Normalized Bias: -0.01
-   Scatter Index: 16.01
+   Scatter Index: 10.03
-   Model Activity Ratio: 1.05
+   Model Activity Ratio: 0.98
-   Mean of Model: 2.53
+   Mean of Model: 4.02
-   Mean of Observations: 2.61
+   Mean of Observations: 4.08
-   Number of Collocated Values: 193
+   Number of Collocated Values: 317

 The entire validation dictionary will then be in val_dict.

 8. Regridding data
 ##################
-Once satellite observations are retrieved or even collocated model data are available wavy can display this data in custom grids for your region of interest.
+Once satellite observations are retrieved or even collocated model data are available wavy can process and display this data in custom grids for your region of interest.

 Gridding of satellite data
 **************************